|

 Cartridge ROM |

-8 K -16 K -24 K -32 K -and 128 K. for PMC.
+8 K -16 K -24 K -32 K as standard. |

 Output signal |

-RF Coaxial signal / F - Connector
+2 channels RF Coaxial / F - Connector

 France. |